Saint Petersburg Roman Catholic Theological Academy: In Saint Petersburg

 In Saint Petersburg, the academy settled in the former palace of the Russian Academy on the Vasilyevsky Island in 1844.
 The purchase and reconstruction of the premises was financed with funds of closed Catholic monasteries.
 The consecration ceremony of the palace was attended by Emperor Nicholas I. On that occasion the academy was granted the title "Imperial Academy".
 All other Catholic academies became its subordinates.
 The number of students was limited to 40; the limit was increased to 60 after the Roman Catholic Clerical Academy in Warsaw was closed in 1867.
 From 1885 to 1917, the academy published students' research papers in a yearbook.
 Most gifted students were sent for further studies to western universities.
 In 1906, the academy had 13 faculty members.
 After the October Revolution in 1917, the academy was closed and moved to Poland where it became the Catholic University of Lublin.

 People

+Alumni

 The academy continued to prepare theologians for western provinces of the Russian Empire.
 The students were mostly Polish and Lithuanian, with some Belarusians, Latvians, Germans.
 In 70 years, the academy prepared more than 1,000 students.

-Its famous alumni and faculty included Fabijan Abrantovich, Antanas Baranauskas, Mgr.
-Konstanty Romuald Budkiewicz, Archbishop Jan Cieplak, Antoni Czerwiński, saint Zygmunt Szczęsny Feliński, Romuald Jałbrzykowski, Vladas Jurgutis, Aleksander Kakowski, Josef Alois Kessler, Mykolas Krupavičius, Zygmunt Łoziński, Maironis, blessed Jurgis Matulaitis-Matulevičius, Vincas Mykolaitis-Putinas, Justinas Pranaitis, Mečislovas Reinys, Franz Anton Schiefner, Juozapas Skvireckas, Boļeslavs Sloskāns, Julijans Vaivods, Motiejus Valančius.
+Its famous alumni and faculty included: